Board of Directors

 Susan is currently the Afternoon News Host during All Things Considered on WFPL Radio in Louisville, the local NPR affiliate.
 Prior to that, she spent 15 years as a reporter and anchor with WDRB TV.
 She is married to retired U of L Basketball Coach Denny Crum.
 Susan is also involved on the boards for Hand in Hand Ministries, Cerebral Palsy Foundation of Louisville and the Mattingly Center for Continuing Education, as well as the Louisville Advisory Board for the Kentucky Arthritis Foundation, the Spalding University Athletics Advisory Board and is involved with the Denny Crum Scholarship Foundation and the Cystic Fibrosis Foundation of Louisville.

-Jason R. Segeleon - Vice President
+Jason R. Segeleon - Treasurer

 Jason R. Segeleon is an attorney engaged in the private practice of law in Louisville.
 Segeleon graduated from Louisville Trinity High School in 1989, and attended the University of Kentucky where he received an athletic scholarship for soccer.
 Segeleon graduated with a BA in English in 1993, and immediately enrolled in the University of Kentucky, College of Law.
 Segeleon graduated from the University of Kentucky, College of Law in 1996 and immediately began the private practice of law.
 He has represented thousands of clients in countless types of legal issues ranging from the mundane to the catastrophic.